US average mortgage rates fall

-WASHINGTON — U.S. long-term mortgage rates fell this week, starting the year with an inducement to prospective homebuyers.
+WASHINGTON — U.S. long-term mortgage rates continued to fall this week, reaching their lowest levels in nine months.

+The decline in home borrowing rates in recent weeks has been a spur to prospective homebuyers, reflected in a spike in applications for mortgages.
+Mortgage buyer Freddie Mac said Thursday the average rate on the benchmark 30-year, fixed-rate mortgage dipped to 4.45 percent this week from 4.51 percent last week.

-Mortgage rates began to spike after President Donald Trump signed broad tax cuts, financed by government deficits, into law in December 2017.
-But rates have eased in recent weeks amid steep declines in the stock market and tumbling interest rates on the 10-year U.S. Treasury note — which influences long-term mortgage rates.
+The recent easing of rates has come amid steep declines in the stock market and tumbling interest rates on the 10-year U.S. Treasury note — which influences long-term mortgage rates.

-The decline in mortgage rates could help boost home sales, which have stumbled last year as higher borrowing costs have eroded affordability.
+The decline in rates could help boost home sales, which stumbled last year as higher borrowing costs eroded affordability.

-Low mortgage rates and slowing growth in home prices “should get prospective homebuyers excited to buy,” Freddie Mac chief economist Sam Khater said.
-“However, it will be interesting to see how the recent turmoil in the stock market will affect home buying activity in the coming months.”
+Mortgage applications jumped 23.5 percent in the week ended Jan.
+4 from a week earlier, according to the Mortgage Bankers Association.
+Experts say the rebound in applications followed a slower-than-usual holiday period, and the slide in mortgage rates also prompted a flurry of refinancing, especially by borrowers with larger mortgage loans.

+The MBA’s refinance index rose 35 percent in the week ended Jan.
+4, reaching its highest level since July 2018.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country between Monday and Wednesday each week.